Polinalavender/Design-Patterns/Start Documnet - Design Patterns.md

 ##### **Description**

-Camera has different mode of shootings.
-The camera should support at least six shooting modes: Auto, Portrait, Standard, Hybrid, Manual, and Timer.
-Users can effortlessly switch between modes by pressing a designated button on the camera interface.
+The Camera simulator has different mode of shootings.
+The camera should support at least 5 shooting modes: Auto, Portrait, Standard, Hybrid, and Timer.
+Users can effortlessly switch between modes by pressing a button on the camera interface and there will be made a photo with different image size.
+Output (photo) is returned in text and is differed from the selected mode.

-Auto Mode: Automatically adjusts camera settings for optimal photo capture.
+For instance: "photo of Landscape, 1280 x 720 px" made in Standard mode or "portrait photo, 1080 x 1350 px" made in Portrait mode.

-Portrait Mode:  Enhances settings for capturing portrait shots with a blurred background.
+Auto Mode: Automatically adjusts camera settings for optimal photo capture and has standard image size of 1080 x 1920 px.

-Standard Mode: Default mode with standard camera settings.
+Portrait Mode:  Enhances settings for capturing portrait shots with a blurred background and has image size of 1080 x 1350 px.

-Hybrid Mode: Combines features of different modes for versatile shooting conditions.
+Standard Mode: Default mode with standard camera settings and has standard image size of 1280 x 720 px.

-Manual Mode: Allows users to manually adjust settings like exposure, focus, and aperture.
+Hybrid Mode: Combines features of different modes for shooting videos in HD format with resolution of 1080p HD at 60fps.

-Timer Mode: Enables users to set a timer for delayed photo capture.
+Timer Mode: Enables users to set a 5 seconds timer for delayed photo capture, has the same image size as Auto mode.

 The camera interface includes a circle button that users can press to switch between shooting modes and timer (Timermode).
 Each mode is visually represented on the UI for easy identification.